 6. LAST DATE FOR SUBMISSION OF APPLICATIONS:

-The Online Applications can be filled upto 06th March, 2018 till 18.00 Hours.
+The Online Applications can be filled upto 03rd March, 2020 till 18.00 Hours, after which the link will be disabled.
+Detailed instructions regarding filling of online application is available at Appendix-II(A).